Title

 Republic Act No. 10396 strengthens conciliation-mediation as a mandatory mode of dispute settlement for all labor cases in the Philippines, requiring the Secretary of Labor and Employment to promulgate rules and regulations for its implementation.

-The main purpose of Republic Act No. 10396 is to strengthen conciliation-mediation as a voluntary mode of dispute settlement for all labor cases and to amend Article 228 of the Labor Code accordingly.
+RA 10396 strengthens conciliation-mediation as a voluntary mode of dispute settlement for all labor cases and amends Article 228 of the Labor Code to require mandatory conciliation-mediation, subject to specified exceptions.

-Yes, any or both parties may pre-terminate the conciliation-mediation proceedings and request referral or endorsement to the appropriate DOLE agency or office or agree to refer the unresolved issues to voluntary arbitration.
+Yes.
+Any or both parties may pre-terminate the conciliation-mediation and request referral/endorsement to the appropriate DOLE agency/office with jurisdiction, or—if both agree—to refer unresolved issues to voluntary arbitration.

-The Act took effect fifteen (15) days after its complete publication in the Official Gazette or in at least two newspapers of national circulation.
+Fifteen (15) days after complete publication in the Official Gazette or in at least two (2) newspapers of national circulation.

 Analyze Cases Smarter, Faster